 In the average U.S. home, lighting accounts for about 20 percent of the electric bill.
-The easiest way to start saving energy is to change your light bulbs to CFLs.
+The easiest way to start saving energy is to change your light bulbs to CFLs or LEDs.

 Energy Star compact fluorescent light bulbs:

 To get maximum energy savings today, replace bulbs where lights are on the most, such as your family and living room, kitchen, dining room, and porch.A 13-watt CFL bulb is equivalent to one 60-watt incandescent bulb.
 If you need more light in some areas, CFLs also come in wattages equivalent to 75-, 100- and 150-watt incandescent bulbs (see chart below).
 Specialty compact fluorescents, including dimmable, three-way, candelabra and flood lamps, are available at most major retail stores.
 During 2011, Chelan County PUD is participating in a regional program to offer specialty bulbs to customers at a reduced cost.
 See Where to Find CFLs for a list of local stores carrying discounted CFLs.

 With Energy Star qualified fixtures, consumers can realize significant savings.
 Energy Star CFLs provide the same amount of light, or lumens, as traditional bulbs, but use a smaller amount of energy, or watts.
 To find the right CFL for your needs, compare lumens on the packaging.